Adam Deadmarsh: Playing career

 After missing most of the 2002–03 NHL season and the entire 2003–04 NHL season due to two concussions (and the next season due to the NHL lockout), Deadmarsh (unofficially) announced his retirement on September 22, 2005, citing the previous concussion as an inability to play further.
 He was honored on March 20, 2006, before a game between the Avalanche and Kings at Staples Center in downtown Los Angeles, California, for his dedication to both teams.

 He had previously played junior hockey for the Portland Winter Hawks in the Western Hockey League and was a 3 time member of the U.S. National Junior Team, where he shares the all-time U.S. record of 21 games played at the World Junior Ice Hockey Championships.
 He resides in Idaho with his wife and twin daughters.

 Adam is a second cousin of former NHL player Butch Deadmarsh.

+International play

+Deadmarsh was born in Canada but had dual US-Canadian citizenship, and could represent either country in International play.
+A U.S. citizen by virtue of having an American mother, Deadmarsh chose to play for Team USA in the 1993 World Junior Ice Hockey Championships and the 1994 World Junior Ice Hockey Championships where he failed to register any points in both tournaments.
+He again represented the USA at the 1995 World Junior Ice Hockey Championships where he ranked seventh in the tournament scoring with six goals and four assists.
+In 1996, Deadmarsh won a gold medal at the innagural 1996 World Cup of Hockey tournament.

+He was selected for both the 1998 Winter Olympics, and the 2002 Winter Olympics teams, winning a silver medal at home at Salt Lake City in 2002.

 Post-playing career

 After seven years away from hockey, the Colorado Avalanche hired Adam Deadmarsh as their Video/Development Coach On June 19, 2009, where he served in that role from 2009 to 2011.
 After spending 2 seasons as Video/Development Coach with the Colorado Avalanche, Deadmarsh was promoted to be an Assistant Coach for the team on June 16, 2011.
 After only serving 1 season as an Assistant Coach with Colorado, Adam ultimately resigned from his position behind the bench due to concussion issues on June 7, 2012, and took on a new role with the organization working in their player development office.

 On August 22, 2017, it was announced that the Spokane Chiefs (WHL) had hired Deadmarsh as an assistant coach with their club, where he served from 2017 to 2020.